Collapsi is strongly solved: Search space

 a number much more amenable to search than the naive space initially considered.
-After weighting the second joker positions as described above, we can produce data for a total of 47~297~250 deals, which correspond proportionally to a uniformly random deal.
+After weighting the blue-pawn jack positions as described above, we can produce data for a total of 47~297~250 deals, which correspond proportionally to a uniformly random deal.

-Different deals have game trees of different sizes, but informal experiments show that around 900~000 possible games can be played from a typical deal.
+Different deals have game trees of different sizes, but experiments show that around 100~000 possible games can be played from the start position, on average.